 The transfer of boomers’ wealth is already happening, and the speed and scale are expected to increase.
 In fact, Cerulli Associates projects that over the next 25 years, $68 trillion will move to heirs and philanthropic causes.1

 To what extent will the current crisis affect this handover?
 No one can say—but one thing is certain: Advisors who find a way to connect now with younger investors have a stronger chance of thriving in the years ahead.
 Here are a few ways to view this through the lens of the current situation.

 Offer a steady hand

-For investors in their early-thirties—those starting to hit their stride in their careers but are still looking ahead to their peak earning years—this is their first real run-in with market uncertainty.
+For investors in their early 30s—those starting to hit their stride in their careers but still looking ahead to their peak earning years—this is their first real run-in with market uncertainty.

 Younger investors who use robo-advisors and self-directed investing tools may be at loose ends right now.
 Demonstrating the value of your insights can win a loyal client for life and establish, once and for all, that there’s no substitute for human partnership.

 Reach out and offer to talk with younger investors about their personal finances and investing goals.
 Take a broad view of their holdings—401(k), self-directed and robo accounts, everything—to help ensure it’s all working together to help them stay on track with those goals.

 As you’re adapting your practice to social distancing measures, why not focus on investors who likely expect more digital interaction?
 Spending less face-to-face time and much more time connecting remotely might give you the opportunity to add scale to your investor communications and make them more effective.

 Review your current presentation materials.
 Are they engaging and interactive in a way that suits delivery at a distance?
 Will the content and pacing resonate with people with many years of earning and investing in front of them?